Streaming App Logs to Log Management Services

 Page last updated:

-This topic describes how to drain logs from Cloud Foundry to a third-party log management service.
+This topic describes how to drain logs from Pivotal Application Service (PAS) to a third-party log management service.

-Cloud Foundry aggregates logs for all instances of your apps as well as for requests made to your apps through internal components of Cloud Foundry.
-For example, when the Cloud Foundry Router forwards a request to an app, the Router records that event in the log stream for that app.
-Run the following command to access the log stream for an app in the terminal:
+PAS aggregates logs for all instances of your apps as well as for requests made to your apps through internal components of PAS.
+For example, when the PAS Gorouter forwards a request to an app, the Gorouter records that event in the log stream for that app.
+To access the log stream for an app in the terminal, run:

-If you want to persist more than the limited amount of logging information that Cloud Foundry can buffer, drain these logs to a log management service.
+If you want to persist more than the limited amount of logging information that PAS can buffer, drain these logs to a log management service.

-For more information about the systems responsible for log aggregation and streaming in Cloud Foundry, see App Logging in Cloud Foundry.
+For more information about the systems responsible for log aggregation and streaming in PAS, see App Logging in PAS.

-Your Cloud Foundry marketplace may offer one or more log management services.
-To use one of these services, create an instance of the service and bind it to your app with the following commands:
+Your PCF marketplace may offer one or more log management services.
+To use one of these services, create an instance of the service and bind it to your app by running:

-For more information about service instance lifecycle management, see the Managing Service Instances topic.
+For more information about service instance lifecycle management, see Managing Service Instances with the cf CLI.

 Note: Not all marketplace services support syslog drains.
-Some services implement an integration with Cloud Foundry that enables automated streaming of app syslogs.
+Some services implement an integration with PCF that enables automated streaming of app syslogs.
 If you are interested in building services for Cloud Foundry and making them available to end users, see the Custom Services documentation.

-If a compatible log management service is not available in your Cloud Foundry marketplace, you can use user-provided service instances to stream app logs to a service of your choice.
+If a compatible log management service is not available in your PCF marketplace, you can use user-provided service instances to stream app logs to a service of your choice.
+For more information, see the Stream App Logs to a Service section of the User-Provided Service Instances topic.

-You can install and use the CF Drain CLI Plugin to create and manage user-provided syslog drains from the CF command-line interface (cf CLI).
+You can install and use the CF Drain CLI Plugin to create and manage user-provided syslog drains from the cf CLI.

-You may need to prepare your log management service to receive app logs from Cloud Foundry.
+You may need to prepare your log management service to receive app logs from PAS.
 For specific instructions for several popular services, see Service-Specific Instructions for Streaming App Logs.
 If you cannot find instructions for your service, follow the generic instructions below.

-Complete the following steps to set up a communication channel between the log management service and your Cloud Foundry deployment:
+To set up a communication channel between the log management service and your PAS deployment:

 Obtain the external IP addresses that your Cloud Foundry administrator assigns to outbound traffic.